apache/nuttx/drivers/README.txt

 Files in this directory
 ^^^^^^^^^^^^^^^^^^^^^^^

-dev_null.c and dev_zero.c
+dev_null.c, dev_urandom, and dev_zero.c
-  These files provide the standard /dev/null and /dev/zero devices.
+  These files provide the standard /dev/null, /dev/urandom, and /dev/zero
-  See include/nuttx/fs/fs.h for functions that should be called if you want to register these devices (devnull_register() and devzero_register()).
+  devices.
+See include/nuttx/drivers/driers.h for prototypes of functions that should be called if you want to register these devices (devnull_register(), devurandom_register(), and devzero_register()).

 pwm.c
   Provides the "upper half" of a pulse width modulation (PWM) driver.